Are you having trouble setting up cross-domain tracking in Google Analytics? If yes, then you’re not alone.

 The first step is to add your domains to MonsterInsights cross-domain tracking settings.

-But before you do that, make sure that Google Analytics is set up on all your domains and they have the same tracking ID (UA code).
+But before you do that, make sure that Google Analytics and MonsterInsights are both set up on both/all of your domains and they have the same tracking ID.
 That way you can see reports under the same Analytics account.

 If not, then follow our simple guide on how to properly set up Google Analytics in WordPress.